ecspangler/centos-7-acs-override-kernel-patch/README.md

 This repository provides patch files and application instructions for the kernel version 3.10.0-957.27.2.el7.acs_kernel.x86_64.

 Note: The ACS override patch is typically considered a 'last resort' for PCIe passthrough if other methods don't work.
-It's not suitable for production systems (and neither are custom kernels), but may be useful for dev environments or homelabs.
+It's not meant for production systems (and neither are custom kernels), but may be useful for dev environments or homelabs.

 References and ACS Override Alternatives: